ChevronOne/Tools-For-Computational-Biology/README.md

 - [x] after the building process was successfully completed, you will find a binary file called **distMat** in the same directory, which you could use to calculate a distance matrix from VCF files.

-The tool **distMat** calculates a distance matrix between a sample in the first VCF file and other samples in the second VCF file.
+The tool **distMat** calculates a distance matrix between one sample in the first VCF file and multiple other samples in the second VCF file.
 The tool considers only the SNPs on the chromosome 1 "**chr1**", which is enough to determine the population.

 It takes 5 arguments to run, and they are as follow: